Digital Marketing Job Interview Questionaire – 52 Questions you SHOULD be prepared with

 Hint: Page rank, Meta keyword tag, Guest blogging, Directory submission

-Hint: Google Webmaster Central Blog, Official Google Blogs and here is how I keep update
+Hint: Google Webmaster Central Blog, Official Google Blogs and podcasts (my personal choice)

-21. Do you know when Google webmaster guidelines were updated recently?
+21. Do you know when and what the latest Google webmaster guidelines update was about recently?

 23. Research about the company you are applying for, do they have a blog?
-Do follow it?
-What is the latest blog post on?
+Do follow it?, What was the latest blog post on?

 24. If you know the hiring person, do research on his/her profile.
 See if someone could refer you to them on LinkedIn?